-Considerations
+Current Position

 Government Policy Options.
 The government in its Carbon Budget Delivery Plan (page 21) has different hydrogen scenarios according to whether there will be extensive use for hydrogen for heating buildings (4 million homes by 2035 on p170) or whether there will be more focus on heat pumps.
 The government decision on hydrogen in homes is expected in 2026.

-We want to be clear that the Green Party supports the more heat pump option for homes rather than hydrogen.
-This is not clear in the current policy, as the detail is included in the background documentation.
+The Green Party (GPEW) supports the more heat pump option for homes..
+This is not clear in the current policy, as the detail is only included in the background documentation.

+Arguments against using hydrogen to heat homes

 Green Hydrogen Availability.
 Ongoing work by the Green Party energy policy modelling (see [3]) anticipates a shortage of Green Hydrogen over the next decade.
+This is largely due to lack of surplus electricity being available.
 This is backed up by other work (see below).
-Given this, there will be other higher priority uses for this scarce resource.
-Generally the proposed uses will be where there are few other options, such as in some industrial processes.
+Given this, use must be limitied to situations where there are few other options, such as in some industrial processes.
 Although there are some differences of opinion about priorities, the hydrogen ladder, shown below, gives an idea of these priorities with “domestic heating” way down.
-So we do not want to be apparently prioritising this in Green Party policy.
+So we do not want to appear to prioritise this in Green Party policy.

 Hydrogen Network.
-Although some of the existing gas network may be usable for hydrogen, there is likely to be considerable additional investment in ensuring that the transmission and distribution to millions of homes can support this.
+Although some of the existing gas network may be usable for hydrogen, considerable additional investment will be needed to ensure that the transmission and distribution to millions of homes can support this.
 See [5] page 80 for the costs of this.
 The costs will be much more limited if the distribution of hydrogen is just to selected industries and transport hubs.

 Hydrogen as a Greenhouse Gas.
 Concerns have been raised about leaking hydrogen (fugitive hydrogen) acting as a greenhouse gas (see [6]).
 Although initial calculations have shown that this is not likely to be too significant in a Green Party scenario (see EPM at [3]), it is a precautionary argument that, until this impact is better understood, we avoid having a large domestic distribution network.

 Dangers.
-An industry expert, in a recent workshop, expressed the view that any hydrogen explosion could set back the cause of hydrogen by years, and thus impacting climate mitigation.
+An industry expert, (Hannah Bronwin of SSE), in a recent workshop, expressed the view that any hydrogen explosion could set back the cause of hydrogen by years, and thus impacting climate mitigation.
 Removing the domestic network will lower the risk of such a high profile explosion.

-Costings
+Costs

 Extensive costings of the proposed hydrogen infrastructure are included in the Energy Policy Model (available at [3]).
 This includes use of surplus electricity generation, electrolysers, storage, distribution and end appliances (eg in a hydrogen boiler or in an industrial process).
 No direct comparison has been made of an option with and without hydrogen in homes.
 However it is clear that a solution that supplied all the requirements for hydrogen in the ladder above, from A to F, would be a very expensive solution.
 It will be much cheaper to use electricity generated directly to heat homes using a heat pump, than build out a system with enough spare electricity to produce enough hydrogen, with all the conversion losses involved, for all these uses.

 In the trade -offs involved in the Energy Policy Model, only ~2 TWh (~3% of all hydrogen in a decade) of hydrogen has been allocated for homes heating about 1% of homes.
-Thus changing this to zero will not have a large investment impact, as it is already assumed to be so small.
+Thus changing this to zero will have only a small impact on investment,.

 Counter-arguments